Froze-N-Milk/mercurialftc/README.md

 3. add `implementation 'com.github.Froze-N-Milk:mercurialftc:testing-SNAPSHOT'` to the bottom of your dependencies block in
    `build.dependencies.gradle`
+    1. or `implementation 'com.github.Froze-N-Milk:mercurialftc:<COMMIT HASH>'` if you want to use a specific commit
 4. It takes about 10-15 minutes for a new commit on the branch to become buildable
     1. It can help to change the "F" or "f" in "Froze-N-Milk" to the opposite case, gradle will be more willing to look for something new